+Mask/face coverings are not required for any outdoor event with less than 1,000 attendees.
 Staff and Patrons will be required to wear a mask.

-- If staff and/or patrons remain stationary and can maintain social distancing (currently 6 feet or more) while outdoors, a mask can be lowered as long as no persons are walking around or transitioning to another spot. - Masks must remain in place for all indoor events. - Any time staff and/or patrons move, they must wear a mask unless exempt due to medical waiver. - If a patron is medically exempt from wearing a mask, they must present at the gate with a statement on the physician's letterhead with the patron's name, date of birth, medical reason for the exemption, signature and printed name of the physician, and date of the exemption.
+- If staff and/or patrons remain stationary and can maintain social distancing (currently 6 feet or more) while outdoors, a mask can be lowered as long as no persons are walking around or transitioning to another spot. - Masks must remain in place for all indoor events. - For indoor events, any time staff and/or patrons move, they must wear a mask unless exempt due to medical waiver. - If a patron is medically exempt from wearing a mask, they must present at the gate with a statement on the physician's letterhead with the patron's name, date of birth, medical reason for the exemption, signature and printed name of the physician, and date of the exemption.
 The patron will be given a sticker to designate he/she is not required to wear a mask. - The Governor's mandate will be posted at the entrance.